How to Spend the Perfect 24 Hours in Barcelona

 Luckily, there are actually quite a few ways to travel to Barcelona because it’s a bigger city in Spain!
 I personally got there by train, but I thought I’d go through all the options to help you best out when you’re planning your trip.

 The first option is to get to Barcelona by bus.
 Barcelona’s main bus station is Barcelona Nord, and there are quite a few bus companies that can get you here from surrounding countries.
-Some of Europe’s more popular bus companies are Flixbus, Eurolines, and Megabus.

 I personally have taken Flixbus quite a few times.
 Depending on where you’re traveling from, you can normally purchase bus tickets fairly cheaply.
-Bus travel is usually the most budget-friendly option for travel in Europe, but it can be the most time-consuming.

-The next option is to travel by train.
-I personally traveled to Barcelona from Paris and took the train.
 It’s a very nice mode of travel because you get to see a lot of the lovely countryside, and if you’re flexible with travel times, you can normally snag a fairly okay price for train travel.

 The two more popular stations are Barcelona Sants Station and França Station.
 I arrived at Barcelona Sants Station, and there were luckily a lot of ways to easily get downtown via the metro or bus from there!

-You could also get to Barcelona by plane, probably the most popular option.
+You could also get to Barcelona by plane, which is the most popular option.
 You’d most likely fly into Barcelona’s El Prat Airport, as this is the closest airport to the city center.
-Definitely try to fly here if you can, because the next closest airport is 96 km outside of the city center!

 Another option is actually by boat!
-This is definitely more doable if you’re planning on partaking in a cruise, or even a ferry into the Port de Barcelona.
+This is definitely more doable if you’re planning on partaking in a cruise or even a ferry into the Port de Barcelona.
 Check out their website to see your different options!

 Lastly, you could get to Barcelona by car.
 If you live in Europe, you could drive there, or if you’re a visitor, you could easily rent a car and drive there.